AHE Director of Education Shares Insights into New EVS Training Program

 Environmental Services (EVS) teams are imperative to the day-to-day functions of a hospital.
 Therefore, training and education of EVS teams should be of utmost importance.
 Sometimes it seems like the industry has forgotten about this extremely important department, yet there are resources out there for getting these teams in one’s organization up to snuff.

-One such resource is Skill.Set.Go, a skills-driven training subscription designed for EVS teams.
-Powered by a team of experienced environmental service leaders and state-of-the-art designers, supported by American Hospital Association (AHA) and led by the Association for the Health Care Environment (AHE), Skill.Set.Go is a new resource for training, transforming, and retaining EVS teams.
+One such resource is Skill.Set.Go. a skills-driven training subscription designed for EVS teams.
+Powered by a team of experienced environmental service leaders and state-of-the-art designers, supported by American Hospital Association (AHA) and led by the Association for the Health Care Environment (AHE), Skill.Set.Go. is a new resource for training, transforming, and retaining EVS teams.

 To get more information on this new training series, Healthcare Purchasing News spoke with Monika Berrier, EdD, PMP, director, AHE Education.
 Berrier works at the Association for the Health Care Environment of the American Hospital Association.
 This non-profit organization makes every effort to establish and maintain care environments free of environmental surface contamination and support safety, service, and efficient and effective operations.
 As a director of education at AHE, Berrier manages a team of education specialists and instructional designers who develop and deliver in-person and virtual educational offerings, including publications, certifications, workshops, conferences, and on-demand content delivery.
-She also leads the delivery of the AHA's learning management system (LMS).
+She also leads the delivery of the AHE's training through the learning management system (LMS).
 Before joining AHE, Berrier was part of the American Society for Health Care Engineering (ASHE), also part of the AHA, working as an instructional design manager, managing ASHE’s extensive portfolio of in-person and virtual offerings similar to AHE’s.
 Berrier originally started her career in graphic design.
 She worked on large brands designing catalogs and books for companies like Staples, Kohl’s, True Value, and McGraw-Hills.
 She always worked as a designer and trainer, eventually leading to her career switch to instructional design and education.

 Berrier holds a Doctor of Education (EdD) degree and a Master of Science in Educational Media Design and Technology.
 Both degrees significantly strengthened Berrier’s ability to deliver education strategy and helped her become a visionary leader in various areas of education.
 She continues to search for new ways to provide education to adult learners and constantly seeks new technologies to improve learner engagement.